 Everything you need to start cold water therapy at home for recovery and resilience.
-Use this complete checklist to know exactly what to buy — and what can wait.
+Your complete essentials checklist — find out exactly what you need to buy and what can wait.

 Cold plunge therapy has surged in popularity for good reason — it reduces inflammation, boosts circulation, improves mood, and builds mental toughness.
 This kit covers everything from a quality cold plunge tub to thermometers and timers, so you can build a safe and effective cold exposure routine at home.